open-cogsci/osdoc/content/pages/manual/python/about.md

 ### `psychopy`

-If you are using the *psycho* back-end, you can directly use the various [PsychoPy] modules.
+If you are using the *psycho* backend, you can directly use the various [PsychoPy] modules.
 For more information, see:

 - %link:backends%

 ### `expyriment`

-If you are using the *xpyriment* back-end, you can directly use the various [Expyriment] modules.
+If you are using the *xpyriment* backend, you can directly use the various [Expyriment] modules.
 For more information, see:

 - %link:backends%

 ### `pygame`

-If you are using the *legacy*, *droid*, or *xpyriment* (only with "Use OpenGL" set to "no") back-end, you can directly use the various [PyGame] modules.
+If you are using the *legacy*, *droid*, or *xpyriment* (only with "Use OpenGL" set to "no") backend, you can directly use the various [PyGame] modules.
 For more information, see:

 - %link:backends%